Last time I talked about our collective education gap: most of us never learned how to start a business.

 Well, how about joining a team of business owners dedicated to helping each other figure it all out?
 Start here.

 - 🍟 Did you know that McDonald’s has an ice cream problem?
-Now there is also a huge kerfuffle over the app a couple of entrepreneurs created to fix the problem, and Jack in the Box is trying to cash in.
+Now there is also a huge kerfuffle over the app a couple of MSP owners created to fix the problem, and Jack in the Box is trying to cash in.